 One of the host facilities for the field test program, FLW, is a U.S. Army base.
 The test site at FLW used unpaved Roads P and PA in training area (TA) 236.
 Roads P and PA are the main access routes to TA 236 and are traveled by truck convoys, as well as traffic into and out of TA 236.
-Test sections A, B, C, and D are located on Road PA, while test section E is located along Road P. EnviroKleen was applied to test section B. Other products tested during this program were applied to the other test sections.
+Test sections A, B, C, and D are located on Road PA, while test section E is located along Road P. EK35 was applied to test section A. Other products tested during this program were applied to the other test sections.
 The sixth test section (F), also located on Road P, was left untreated as the experimental control.
+The EK35 product was tested on a curved section of road, which would have subjected the treated road surface to greater shear stress.
 Figure 1 shows the test locations at FLW.

 The other host facility for the field test program, MC, is located on Broadway Road (a county road) near the towns of Buckeye and Wintersburg, Arizona.
 The sections used for dust suppressant testing were on portions of the road constructed of shale.
 The road typically experiences approximately 150 vehicle passes per day, with the majority of passes by light-duty cars and trucks.
 Much of the traffic appears to be associated with local residents commuting to their workplaces and thus occurs during the early morning and late afternoon hours.
-Test sections were located on Broadway Road east of 355th Avenue.
-EnviroKleen was evaluated on the section immediately east of 355th Avenue.
+Test sections were located on Broadway Road east of 355thAvenue.
+EK35 was evaluated on the section farther east of 355th Avenue.
 The uncontrolled measurements were conducted on a separate section of Broadway Road.
 Figure 2 shows the test locations at MC.